idrblab/ANPELA/README.md

   RStudio website (<https://www.rstudio.com/>), which is compatible with user’s operating system.

-- *RTool*.
-The RTool installation file ‘rtoolx-y-z.zip’ (where x, y, and z denote the specific version numbers of the software release) can be obtained from the official RTool website (<https://cran.r-project.org/bin/windows/Rtools> /);
+- *RTools*.
+The RTools installation file ‘rtoolsx-y-z.zip’ (where x, y, and z denote the specific version numbers of the software release) can be obtained from the official RTools website (<https://cran.r-project.org/bin/windows/Rtools> /);

 - *Prerequisite R packages*.
 This protocol necessitates a range of *R*